** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 How to help a dyslexic child

 Systematic and Cumulative - Concepts must be taught systematically and must build on prior concepts already taught.
-The skills should be taught from the most simplest to the more difficult.
+The skills should be taught from the simplest to the most difficult.
 This should be well planned and include review.

 Multisensory - When more than one sense is used, the likelihood of learning increases.
 This is especially true for those with learning differences, such as dyslexia.
 Students should use their ears to listen to write, their eyes to see to read, and their hands to manipulate phonics tools, such as letter tiles, sound cards, phonics games, etc. This multisensory approach will help the brain make connections and strengthen memory.
 Since a Structured Literacy program contains many sounds and rules, there's a lot to commit to memory, and the more avenues used, the better.